Why take openlab’s PHD course?

-Bridging Science and Societal Needs through Design Thinking is a new interdisciplinary PhD course focusing on design thinking methodology as support for innovation and development in science and society.
+Bridging Science and Societal Needs through Design Thinking is an interdisciplinary PhD course focusing on design thinking methodology as support for innovation and development in science and society.

 The course is open for all PhD students from Openlab’s four partner universities – Karolinska Institutet, Royal Institute of Technology (KTH), Södertörn University and Stockholm University.
 It is led by professors and lecturers representing each of the universities and will create conditions for doctoral students to connect and collaborate across disciplines and research fields.

 “Design thinking is a systematic, human-centered approach to solving complex problems within all aspects of life.”

 Bridging Science and Societal Needs aims to introduce Design thinking methodology and provide practical applications of Design thinking in improvement work and in research within complex contexts.
 The course entails a problem oriented teaching a learning style, where students are provided with a pedagogy that enables them to take active responsibility for individual and group learning.
 An aim of the course is to support the participants in developing knowledge, skill sets and approaches valuable in their doctoral studies, and create new pathways for science to impact complex societal challenges and meet societal needs.

 Module 1 – An introduction to Design thinking

 Module 2 – Practical application of Design thinking in improvement work

 Module 3 – Design thinking and innovation within research